A Complete overhaul

 The accent color layer

-Layered on top of the three themes was a user-selectable accent color.
-This was an Infor-driven concept designed to let customer companies feel present in the product without the visual system changing dramatically.
+Layered on top of the three themes was a user selectable accent color.
+This was an Infor driven concept designed to let customer’s companies feel present in the product without the visual system changing dramatically.
 A light nod to their brand.

-Infor defined the seven accent colors: blue, green, purple, red, turquoise, orange, and slate.
+Infor defined the eight accent colors: blue, red, green, orange, purple, teal, yellow, and neutral.
 My work was in deciding where those accent colors lived in the Birst product.
 I chose the surfaces where an accent color would land intentionally without overpowering the data, and tested each color across all three themes to ensure it read as intended regardless of the base theme.
 Admins could set a default accent color for their organization, but individual users could override it just as they could choose their own theme.
 The accent color layer respected user choice while giving customer organizations a way to personalize the platform.

 The new space selection page and space home page (co-led)